-This change was suggested by practitioners as a result of the experience they have already had will Bill .
+This change was suggested by practitioners as a result of the experience they have already had with Bill .
 Clinicians and families often found the process of identifying a second independent witness was difficult, especially in rural and remote areas, because of the requirement of independence.
 It often also raised privacy concerns, as it involved an extra person in this process.

 We must remember that the purpose of witnesses is only to verify the identity of the person making the request.
 Two independent medical assessors have already been involved each and every step of the way throughout the process.
 They have already had to certify the patient's eligibility for MAID.
 Practitioners have said this second witness provision is unduly restrictive and, again, often only ends up unnecessarily prolonging suffering.

 At this point, I want to turn to some of the specific concerns about Bill that were raised at the justice committee.